Cloudbox/autoscan/README.md

 # Autoscan

-Autoscan replaces the default Plex and Emby behaviour for picking up file changes on the file system.
+Autoscan replaces the default Plex and Emby / Jellyfin behaviour for picking up file changes on the file system.
 Autoscan integrates with Sonarr, Radarr, Readarr, Lidarr and Google Drive to fetch changes in near real-time without relying on the file system.

 Wait, what happened to [Plex Autoscan](https://github.com/l3uddz/plex_autoscan)?